 13. Try natural remedies

-You should also talk with a doctor before taking any herbs or teas for constipation relief.
-While 2019 research suggests that some herbal combinations, such as clover, fennel, and senna, may help constipation, herbal supplements may interact with other OTC and prescription medications you may take.
+Before taking any herbs or teas for constipation relief, you should also talk with a doctor.
+While 2019 research suggests that some herbal combinations, such as clover, fennel, and senna, may help constipation, they may interact with other medications.

-An estimated 3 percent of children worldwide are thought to have “functional constipation,” which refers to constipation that has no underlying cause.
-If your child is experiencing constipation, you can help by increasing their water and fluid intake, along with encouraging regular exercise.
+About 3% of children worldwide may have “functional constipation,” which is constipation with no underlying cause.
+If your child is experiencing constipation, you can help by increasing fluid intake and encouraging regular exercise.

 Small children who are toilet trained may also benefit from regular sessions on the toilet at the same time every day, for about 5 to 10 minutes at a time, preferably after a meal.

-If your child’s condition still doesn’t improve after 1 week, you should see a pediatrician.
-Additional symptoms that require immediate treatment in children with constipation can include:
+If their condition still doesn’t improve or they have other symptoms, they may need medical attention.
+Additional symptoms that require immediate treatment in children with constipation can include the following:

 • diarrhea